Founder & Music Director

 Max is a graduate of Oberlin College & Conservatory (Double Degree in Computer Science and Technology in Music and Related Arts TIMARA), studying with Dr. Eli Stine.
 Max's works have been programmed and recognized internationally by organizations such as the International Society of Music Information Retrieval (ISMIR) and the Society of Composers (SCI) Inc., as well as in music festivals such as the Indiana State University Music Now Festival, the Oberlin Danenberg Honors Recital, and the Kansas City (KC) Vitas Chamber Choir concert series.

 Outside of research work, Max sings and arranges a cappella music in various styles, and I am one of the Music Directors of Berklee's esteemed pop/R&B a cappella group, Upper Structure.
-Max also was a founding singer in AfterGlow Chorus.
+Max also is a founding singer in AfterGlow Chorus.